 Sugars- I tested my recipe using half white sugar and half brown sugar.
 I’m a huge fan of brown sugar and think it adds such depth to recipes like this.
 If you prefer, you can use all white sugar, though.

 Pears- I used fresh pears for my recipe because they were in season.
 You could use the same amount of canned pears, though, if you want to enjoy this bread year-round!

 Add Ins- This quick bread would be great with chopped pecans or walnuts, or even raisins!
 I would add about 1/2 to 1 cup of whatever mix-in you choose!

 How Long Does Quick Bread Last

-This bread (and nearly all quick breads) freezes really well, though!
+This bread (and nearly all quick bread) freezes really well, though!
 After it’s completely finished cooling, wrap the entire loaf really well in plastic wrap.
-Then put the entire loaf in a gallon ziploc bag and store in the freezer for about 2-3 months or until you’re ready to eat it.
+Then, put the entire loaf in a gallon Ziploc bag and store it in the freezer for about 2-3 months or until you’re ready to eat it.

 Easy Pear Quick Bread

 - 3 Eggs

 - 2.5 cups Pears peeled, cored and diced